Aldo Rocha

-Aldo Paúl Rocha González (born 6 November 1992) is a Mexican professional footballer who plays as a defensive midfielder for Liga MX club Atlas.
+Aldo Paúl Rocha González (born 6 November 1992) is a Mexican professional footballer who plays as a defensive midfielder and captains for Liga MX club Atlas.

 International career

 In mid April 2023, Rocha was included in the senior national team call-up by Diego Cocca for a friendly match against the United States, set to take place on April 19, 2023.